batoomer/odin-04-etch-a-sketch/README.md

-# The Odin Project - 03 Rock Paper Scissors
+# The Odin Project - 04 Etch A Sketch
 This is the 4th project of the The odin project circulum.